GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Experiments

-\textbf{Research Question 3: How to Achieve Joint Optimization of Communication Overhead and Computational Load Balance?} Results in Figure~\ref{fig:RQ1_RQ2} demonstrate that dynamic replication with weighted round-robin routing efficiently mitigates computational load imbalance but its randomized nature introduces unnecessary cross-device transfers.
-On average across the three models, it increases cross-node and intra-node communication by 17.7\% and 2.8\%, offsetting part of the communication gains from grouping optimization.
-To overcome this limitation, we propose topology-aware routing with locality preference.
-Compared with pure weighted round-robin, this strategy reduces All-to-All time by 2.8\%, 8.3\%, and 10.0\%, lowers cross-node communication by 6.3\%, 11.6\%, and 35.2\%, and decreases intra-node cross-GPU communication average by 6.7\%, while GPU idle time and average load deviation rise only marginally by 5.25\% and 21.4\% on average.
-This topology-aware scheme prioritizes local replicas on the same GPU as the token, and resorts to weighted round-robin with load prediction only when no local replica exists.
-By reducing cross-device communication while maintaining reasonable computational load balance, it achieves a more favorable trade-off.
-Although absolute load uniformity is slightly compromised, communication overhead remains the dominant bottleneck in practical multi-node, multi-GPU inference, making this trade-off well suited for high-performance inference.
-As shown in Figure~\ref{fig:e2e_1}, under the 2-node $\times$ 2-GPU/node setup, the proposed strategy reduces end-to-end latency by up to 66.5\%, 54.7\%, and 64.5\% across the three models, achieving maximum speedups of 2.98 $\times$, 2.21 $\times$, and 2.81 $\times$, respectively, compared to baselines.
+\textbf{Research Question 3: How to Achieve Joint Optimization of Communication Overhead and Computational Load Balance?} Table~\ref{tab:component_analysis} shows that DR with WRR mitigates load imbalance but introduces additional cross-device communication, increasing cross-node and intra-node traffic by 19.34\% and 23.20\% on average across the three models compared to HG without replication.
+To address this issue, we propose topology-aware routing with locality preference (TAR).
+Compared to WRR, TAR reduces All-to-All time by 9.47\%, 8.10\%, and 13.69\% on the three models, lowers cross-node communication traffic by 12.12\%, 12.42\%, and 29.40\%, and decreases intra-node traffic by an average of 12.58\%, while GPU idle time and load deviation increase only marginally by 2.58\% and 5.76\% on average.
+By prioritizing local replicas and falling back to WRR only when necessary, TAR achieves a more favorable trade-off between communication efficiency and computational load balance.

+Finally, we evaluate how the components jointly translate to end-to-end performance.
+Figure~\ref{fig:ablation} shows end-to-end latency and MoE layer time as components are incrementally integrated and refined.
+Across all three models, progressively integrating hierarchical sparse communication, non-uniform hierarchical grouping, dynamic replication, and locality-aware routing consistently reduces both metrics.
+Compared to Occult, the full design achieves end-to-end speedups of 1.45$\times$, 1.31$\times$, and 1.31$\times$ on the three models, confirming that the component-level optimizations directly translate into practical inference gains.
+Absolute values of these metrics are shown in Appendix~\ref{sec:additional_component}.